U+I recognises the importance of the Modern Slavery Act 2015.

 The following statement is made on behalf of U and I Group PLC (U+I) and its subsidiaries in accordance with section 54 (1) of the Modern Slavery Act 2015 (the “Act”).

 U+I is a public limited company incorporated in the United Kingdom, its shares are listed on the main market of the London Stock Exchange.
-U+I is a property regeneration, development and investment company.
+U+I is a property regeneration, development and investment company listed on the London Stock Exchange.
 The U+I Group currently has c.120 employees.
 The Company’s projects are based in the UK and Ireland and, as such, it does not believe that it has activities that are considered to be at high risk of slavery or human trafficking.
 U+I categorically opposes all forms of human trafficking and slavery and will take the necessary steps to ensure ethical practices operate throughout its entire business.

-U+I’s process for identifying and managing risk, including any risks around modern slavery and human trafficking, is set by the Board and delegated to the Audit and Risk Committee and the Risk Management Committee.
-Anti-Slavery and Human Trafficking has been entered as a specific risk on the Company’s risk register to be addressed by these Committees.
+U+I’s process for identifying and managing risk, including any risk of modern slavery and human trafficking, is set by the Board and delegated to the Audit and Risk Committee and the Risk Management Committee.
+Anti-Slavery and Human Trafficking is a specific risk on the Company’s risk register and, as such, is reviewed and addressed by both Committees.